 Listen to them

-it is essential to listen to your loved ones were experiencing symptoms of PTSD.
+it is essential to listen to your loved ones while they are experiencing symptoms of PTSD.
 Would you please encourage them to open up about their distressing experience in combat experience?
 Ask them how their trauma affects them in their day-to-day life.
 Do not pressure them to open up too much.
+Maintaining close and strong Relationships with PTSD is difficult but it is important to have boundaries.
 Let them know that they can talk to you at their own pace, and you’ll always be ready to listen.

 Don’t be judgmental

 when your loved one is opening up about their combat experiences or distressing experience, it is important not to judge them.
 It is hard for you to understand what they are going through if you’ve never experienced PTSD.
 Trauma is subjective.
 Everyone experiences it differently.
+While maintaining close Relationships with PTSD, you should never interrupt.
+Your loved one should feel safe to confide their thoughts with you.
 What is traumatic to one person may not be traumatic to the other.
 Whatever your loved one is going through is very real to them.
 It is crucial not to ignore their feelings.

 Learn about their symptoms and triggers